Surnames covered in our DNA project:

 Terry, in France - who took on the role of Archivist.

-We all have a personal genealogical interest in the Appleby surname too - Sue's line was in Bethnal Green by the 1800s but may have originated in the Midlands; Pete's originated in the West Midlands and migrated to Australia and Terry's line is based in Scarborough (he also has a huge collection of Scarborough data held on several websites).
+We all had a personal genealogical interest in the Appleby surname too - my own line was in Bethnal Green by the 1800s but may have originated in the Midlands; Pete's originated in the West Midlands and migrated to Australia and Terry's line is based in Scarborough (he also has a huge collection of Scarborough data held on several websites).
+Over the years, all of us have had to give up our involvement.

 APPLEBYs in the USA, Canada, Australia and New Zealand

-We know that many of the visitors to this website belong to Appleby/bee lines in other parts of the world - and while we are endeavoring to add world-wide resource material to this site and to include more Appleby family trees from other countries, we know that almost all of these lines will have originated in the British Isles.
-There are a few overseas lines included in 'The New world' section, and I am currently collecting entries for APPLEBYs in US and Canadian censuses.
+It is known that many of the visitors to this website belong to Appleby/bee lines in other parts of the world - and although attempts have been made to add world-wide resource material to this site and to include more Appleby family trees from other countries, it is likely that almost all of these lines will have originated in the British Isles.
+There are a few overseas lines included in 'The New world' section, and entries for APPLEBYs in US and Canadian censuses are being collected so will be added at some point in the near future.

-This is one of reasons why we put a high priority on our DNA Program - because this is one sure-fire way of establishing WHERE in the UK all those overseas lines may have originated.
-We have already had some successing in confirming links back to specific geographic regions in England for testers in overseas lines.
-If you belong to an overseas line of Applebys, please do share details of your Appleby tree with us and try to identify a male Appleby descendant in your line who would agree to participate in our DNA Project.
+This is one of reasons for the emphasis on the DNA Program - because this is one sure-fire way of establishing WHERE in the UK all those overseas lines may have originated.
+There has already been some successing in confirming links back to specific geographic regions in England for testers in overseas lines.
+If you belong to an overseas line of Applebys, please do try to identify a male Appleby descendant in your line who would agree to participate in our DNA Project.

 In this section of the website you will find the following pages:

-Name Index and List of Trees currently on this site - this should help you identify if we already know about your line of Applebys
+Name Index and List of Trees currently on this site - this should help you identify if I already know about your line of Applebys

-Origins and Distribution of the APPLEBY surname - this section looks at the places in England where we believe the surname may have originated and also provides some distribution maps showing where in England and Wales we have found APPLEBYs and APPLEBEEs in the 1841, 1881 and 1891 census.
+Origins and Distribution of the APPLEBY surname - this section looks at the places in England where it is believed the surname may have originated and also provides some distribution maps showing where in England and Wales I have found APPLEBYs and APPLEBEEs in the 1841, 1881 and 1891 census.

 Latest updates to this website

 I have been researching my own and my husband's family history for nearly twenty years, but became so interested in my grandmother's line that I set up a one-name study into the surname ADAMTHWAITE in around 2004 and registered the study with the Guild of One-name Studies in 2007.
-All the Adamthwaites originated in a small parish in north-west England called Ravenstonedale, and there was so much intermarrying of the families before the 18th century, this has led me to also set up a DNA project looking into all the old families from that parish.
-In 2013, I took over the registration of an existing APPLEBY one-name study (my husband’s family line).
-As you can probably imagine, my own family history research has been somewhat neglected!
+All the Adamthwaites originated in a small parish in north-west England called Ravenstonedale, and there was so much intermarrying of the families before the 18th century, this has led me to also set up a DNA project looking into all the old families from that parish and the history of the parish itself.
+In 2013, I took over the Guild registration of the existing APPLEBY one-name study (my husband’s family line), as I was already managing the DNA project and this website for the study.
+As you can probably imagine, my own family history research was somewhat neglected!

 I am a member of the Society of Genealogists and the Guild of One-name Studies.
 In 2015, I completed the Certificate in Family History Skills and Strategies (Intermediate) Distance Learning Course with Pharos Tutors - which I thoroughly recommend to anyone wishing to further their knowledge in genealogy (Pharos run online courses on a range of different topics at various levels).
-In Autumn 2017 I started their Advanced Certificate course – and already I am discovering lots more about earlier ancestors.
-This is a challenging two-year course, so I apologise for any slow response rates to enquiries.
+In 2017/2019 I completed their Advanced Certificate course – and discovered lots more about earlier ancestors.

-If you find any errors in the following pages, or if you can provide further details about an existing or information about a new line of Applebys, please do contact me using the Contact Form
+If you find any errors in the following pages, or if you can provide further details about an existing or information about a new line of Applebys, please do contact me using the Contact Form, HOWEVER, I am no longer in a position to undertake any new research for this study.

 a bit about me ...